 Over the past few decades, although population has grown and brought greater demand for road and public transport infrastructure, more remote communities are poorly serviced by public transport.
-The region has also suffered from skills shortages.
-Businesses struggle to attract and retain skilled workers due in part to a lack of social and community infrastructure investment to enable a high quality of life.
-Further, housing shortage and affordability issues has meant an inability to house workers needed to support existing industry and future growth.

 Looking ahead, the region sees opportunities to improve quality of life for its communities and improve health and wellbeing outcomes through the provision of more affordable and quality housing, public transport to improve connectivity in addition to high quality social infrastructure and services.
 This will also help to alleviate skills shortages for industry growth.
 Future growth in renewable energy is also a priority that will require improved transmission infrastructure for energy distribution.